 The sourcing tool gathers together batches of profiles, presenting back easy-to-read, up-to-date information on a list of candidates.
 Fetcher pursues active talent profiles to build a clear picture of the market and then uses that information to offer personalized engagement to appropriate candidates.

-Recruiters can also manually add candidate profiles to their Fetcher list via the software’s one-click Chrome extension.
+Recruiters and hiring managers can also manually add candidate profiles to their Fetcher list via the software’s one-click Chrome extension.

 - Well-qualified candidates are consistently sent in batches to save recruitment teams time.